kaby76/Antlr4BuildTasks/Readme.md

 You can use the build plug-in independently of Visual Studio.
 Modify directly your .csproj with these attributes and elements.
 The following example will help you get started.
+Note, the &lt&Antlr4&gt; element is similar to that used in Harwell's Antlr4BuildTasks, but uses different child elements as the wrapper programs have different options.

     <ItemGroup>
         <Antlr4 Include="ExpressionParser.g4">